Ms Kashmir Kaur (SFHEA)

 Awards

-• May 2023 – Received the Faculty of Arts, Humanities and Cultures University of Leeds Partnership Award for Feedback and Assessment.
+• May 2023 – Awarded the Faculty of Arts, Humanities and Cultures University of Leeds Partnership Award for Feedback and Assessment.
 ‘This category recognise commitment to students by a member of staff...who provide students with an excellent experience in assessment and feedback.’

-• April 2022 – Received the Cross-Institutional University of Leeds Partnership Award for Feedback and Assessment.
+• April 2022 – Awarded the Cross-Institutional University of Leeds Partnership Award for Feedback and Assessment.
 ‘This category recognise commitment to students by a member of staff...who provide students with an excellent experience in assessment and feedback.’

-• May 2021 – Received the University of Leeds Partnership Award for Feedback.
+• May 2021 – Awarded the University of Leeds Partnership Award for Feedback.
 This award recognises “The person who provides invaluable and supportive academic feedback in both content and delivery method, which helps others to develop and excel in their work.”

 • April 2020 – Received the Mentoring award at the Faculty of Arts, Humanities and Cultures Partnership Awards.
 This recognises “The person’s guidance and support has encouraged and nurtured others to develop their skills and prospects for the future, helping them to grow and progress, either personally or in their learning.”